 His authority shall grow continually, and there shall be endless peace for the throne of David and his kingdom.
 He will establish and uphold it with justice and with righteousness from this time onward and forevermore.

 No, not “all the boots of the tramping warriors” or “all the garments rolled in blood” have been burned as fuel just yet.
 But I do believe there will be a day when both the weapons and the uniforms of war will be obsolete.
 I think that’s why I like “Happy Christmas” so much: it simultaneously acknowledges the reality of evil in the world and reminds us, with Isaiah, to hope for – and actively strive for – a better future.
-A war-less future.
+A war-free future.